Randy Young

-Randall Louis Young (born July 4, 1954) is an American former professional football offensive lineman who played in the National Football League (NFL) for the Tampa Bay Buccaneers in 1976.
-He attended Carol City High School and then Iowa State University before being selected by the Miami Dolphins in the 12th round of the 1976 NFL draft.
+Randall Louis Young (born July 4, 1954) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Tampa Bay Buccaneers in 1976.
+He attended Carol City High School and played college football for the Iowa State Cyclones before being selected 338th overall by the Miami Dolphins in the 12th round of the 1976 NFL draft.